 Drive Safe during Canada Day Weekend

-Ahh, the Canada Day weekend – that time of year when families from coast to coast celebrate everything that makes this country the best place on earth.
+The Canada Day weekend – that time of year when families from coast to coast celebrate everything that makes this country the best place on earth.
+And even though things may look a lot different this year, many families will still come together to celebrate in a way that is safe and cautious.

-For many British Columbians, the holiday weekend will involve driving to visit family, enjoying fireworks or embarking on the first road trip of the summer.
+As we have entered phase 3 of reopening, many British Columbians will be looking at traveling a bit farther in the province than previously allowed.
+Canada Day will involve driving to visit family or embarking on the first road trip of the summer.
 But in all the excitement of the holiday weekend, and the various sights and sounds that can serve as distractions, be extra cautious when traveling on our roadways.
 Plan ahead to ensure your journey is a positive one.

 The following may appear obvious, but serve as important reminders:

-• Make sure your vehicle is in top shape.
-Have it inspected by your local service shop if it hasn’t been for a while.
+- Make sure your vehicle is in top shape.
+Have it inspected by your local dealer’s service shop if it hasn’t been for a while.
 Replace fluids, if needed.
 Inspect tires and don’t forget to inspect your spare tire.

 Cyclists can be an unpredictable element that drivers will encounter more often during the summer.
 While the expectation may be that cyclists will use hand signals or follow the general rules of the road, that isn’t always the case, so give them plenty of space and observe them with caution.
-Likewise, when sharing the road with motorcyclists, know that they don’t have the same ability to as brake quickly as you can in a vehicle, so give them lots of space.
-And the same goes for motorcyclists – respectful amount of space and everyone wins by being safe!
+Likewise, when sharing the road with motorcyclists, know that they don’t have the same ability to brake as quickly as you can in a vehicle, so give them lots of space as well.

 There are some useful websites such as DriveBC.ca that can be of great assistance in route planning.
 If driving plans include mountain passes, please prepare for all forms of conditions, given the snowfall at higher elevations only days ago.
 That aside, summer is the time to create great memories for you and your loved-ones – so make it a holiday long weekend worth remembering for all the right reasons.